AndroidHell/ImVeganBTW/README.md

 - save state of languaegf selection for ease of use

-chech master for new changes
+check master for new changes